Run training and watch jobs

 In every row below, the event log renders the event name in its own column next to the message; the message text shown is what JobDetail.pushEvent() builds from the SSE payload.

-Stream errors are surfaced as a separate Event stream interrupted. banner above the loss-chart and events-log cards (not as a log entry); the banner clears the next time an SSE frame arrives, and reconnect is left to the browser’s EventSource retry behaviour.
+Event stream interrupted. banner above the loss-chart and events-log cards (not as a log entry); the banner clears the next time an SSE frame arrives, and reconnect is left to the browser’s EventSource retry behaviour.

 The event log keeps only the last 500 entries (older entries drop off as new ones arrive).
 It is a scrolling list rendered from named SSE events, intended for quick inspection rather than full forensic logs; for the complete history, look at the cloud-api directly.